anonfaded/robospeaker101/README.md

 - **Voice Selection:** Choose between male and female voices.
 - **Speech Speed Control:** Adjust the speech speed from slow to high.
 - **Platform Compatibility:** Windows only.
+- **Usage History Tracking:** Available for reviewing past inputs and outputs.

 ### linux+all_platforms.py Script Specific Features